-Unlike the early noughties, 2019 is very much about the glow, so powder has fallen by the wayside.
-While I no longer wear this clarifying one on a daily basis like I did as a teenager, I always one in my stash for occasions when I want to dial down the shine.
+Unlike the early noughties, 2021 is very much about the glow, so powder has basically fallen by the wayside.
+While I no longer wear this clarifying one on a daily basis like I did as a teenager, I always have one in my stash for occasions when I want to dial down the shine.
 It's totally transparent so it works on all skin tones, and I like that it's specially formulated for blemish-prone skin, so it won't clog your pores.
 More importantly, though, it mattifies the skin without making it look chalky.
 Yes, there are more luxurious powder options on the market now, but for how often I use powder, this one gets the job done.

 So many people still swear by this £3 liquid eyeliner—including my younger sister, who perfected the emo eye like no other.
 It has a firm tip for precise application and lasts all day.
 In fact, it's been the brand's hero product for 25 years, so the stats speak for themselves.

 This is such a timeless beauty product that I hadn't even remembered how obsessed I was with it in the mid-noughties until one of my friends reminded me of its charms.
-Trust me, when you were wearing the amount of green eye shadow that I was in 2005, you needed a base for it to stick to, and this primer always performed.
+Trust me—when you were wearing the amount of green eye shadow that I was in 2005, you needed a base for it to stick to, and this primer always performed.
 Even now, makeup artists and celebs swear by this stuff for improving the longevity of any eye shadow you apply on top of it.

 I didn't discover the complexion-brightening wonder that is red lipstick until later in my beauty journey, so 2005, for me, was all about clear lip gloss or lip balm.
 This one from MAC was a firm favourite in the era of Lancôme Juicy Tubes and remains a bit of a backstage beauty secret.
-It works just as well now as a clear lip gloss (a trend that's had a major resurgence this year), but makeup artists swear by it for adding a dewy sheen to the cheekbones too.
+It works just as well now as a clear lip gloss (a trend that's had a major resurgence in recent years), but makeup artists swear by it for adding a dewy sheen to the cheekbones too.